Berkeley-CS61B/website-fa23/materials/lab/lab09/index.md

 ```

 {% include alert.html type="warning" content="
-**Instead of creating new bucket data structures with the `new` operator, you
+**NOTE: Instead of creating new bucket data structures with the `new` operator, you
 must use the `createBucket` method instead**.
 This might seem useless at first,
 but it allows our factory classes to override the `createBucket` method in order
 to provide different data structures as each of the buckets.